kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/treks-and-other-activities/2019-11-10-mt-kilimanjaro-treks.md

   tour_details:
-    when: "open for tours and activities 9am - 4.30pm every day of the year"
+    when: "open for tours and activities 9 am - 4.30 pm every day of the year"
     duration: "4 Hours"
     language: "English"
-    transport: "Toyota Landcruiser."
+    transport: "Toyota Land-cruiser."

   setting:
     activities: "birding, wild watching and trekking "
     hashtags: |
-      " Snow or icy mountain #️⃣ 5896 metre above the sea level #️⃣ three main volcanic peaks #️⃣  crater at the outer peak is 3km long and 2km wide #️⃣  Inner crater 1,300m in diameter"
+      " Snow or icy mountain #️⃣ 5896 meter above the sea level #️⃣ three main volcanic peaks #️⃣  crater at the outer peak is 3 km long and 2 km wide #️⃣  Inner crater 1,300 m in diameter"

   included:
     - item: Professional guides